pantrypoints/sp/content/en/research/countries/china/xi/chapter-04d.md

 capitalist polarization and huge economic and social inequality, emphasizing adherence to the people-centered approach and dedication to the pursuit of all-round human development and common prosperity for all people.
-In his speech at the celebration of the 95th anniversary of the founding of the Communist Party of China, Comrade Xi Jinping emphasized: "Leading the people to create a happy life is the unswerving goal of our party.
+In his speech at the celebration of the 95th anniversary of the founding of the CCP, Comrade Xi Jinping emphasized: "Leading the people to create a happy life is the unswerving goal of our party.
 We must conform to the people's yearning for a better life, adhere to the people-centered development thinking, focus on ensuring and improving people's livelihood, develop various social undertakings, increase the intensity of income